-2-factor authentication is the process where an additional piece of information is requested along with your username and password, and it is required in order to sign into your account.
+2-factor authentication is the process in which an additional piece of information is requested and required, along with your username and password, to sign in to your account.

-In this article we review how to enable 2-factor authentication with Twilio SMS Service, but eFront supports two more methods of 2-factor authentication, email, and Google Authenticator.
+In this article, we review how to enable 2-factor authentication with the Twilio SMS Service.
+However, eFront supports two more methods of 2-factor authentication: email and Google Authenticator.
 These are not mutually exclusive.
-They can run side by side and, if all three services are activated by the administrator, the end user will be able to select their preferred one.
+For portals hosted by Epignosis, Email and Google Authenticator verification methods are enabled by default, while Twilio authentication can be activated by the administrator.
+All three methods can operate simultaneously, allowing end users to choose their preferred option.

 Twilio is a subscription-based SMS service that allows for easy 2-factor authentication.
-In order to set it up, you should first set up a Twilio account.
-Before you proceed, have in mind that to use this function you will need to buy a new number with the capability to send SMS messages.
+To set it up, you should first create a Twilio account.
+Before you proceed, keep in mind that to use this function, you’ll need to buy a new number with the capability to send SMS messages.
 If the SMS capability is not available in a user's country, then you can choose any country offering a number with SMS instead.
-For information on this, please have a look at this Twilio's support article.
+For more information, please have a look at this Twilio's support article.

 - Visit Twilio and create a user account.

-- As soon as you sign in, you will be redirected to your Twilio Dashboard (console).
+As soon as you sign in, you'll be redirected to your Twilio Dashboard (console).
 Save your ACCOUNT SID (1) and AUTH TOKEN (2) values for later use.

-- Sign in to your eFront portal as administrator.
+- Sign in to your eFront portal as an Administrator.

 - Set Using an SMS to Twilio (10).